docker/docs/engine/docker-overview.md

 1. If you do not have the `ubuntu` image locally, Docker pulls it from your configured registry, as though you had run `docker pull ubuntu` manually.

-2. Docker creates a new container, as though you had run a `docker create` command manually.
+2. Docker creates a new container, as though you had run a `docker container create` command manually.

 3. Docker allocates a read-write filesystem to the container, as its final